GE sees 2012 energy profit up 10 percent, gas a focus

 While the company has focused a lot of attention on so-called green sources of energy, it also provides turbine technology used in coal-burning electric plants.
 It got a black eye early this year when GE-built nuclear reactors played a role in Japan's Fukushima nuclear disaster, when a nuclear power plant was rocked by a magnitude 9 earthquake and subsequent tsunami.

-GE's rivals in the energy sector include Germany's Siemens AG (SIEGn.DE) and France's Alstom (ALSO.PA).
+GE's rivals in the energy sector include Germany's Siemens AG and France's Alstom.

-(Reporting by Scott Malone in Crotonville, New York; Editing by Maureen Bavdek, Steve Orlofsky and Matthew Lewis)
+(Reporting by Scott Malone in Crotonville, New York; Editing by Maureen Bavdek, Gerald E. McCormick and Steve Orlofsky)